OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-18.md

 ## Matthew 18:12

-What do you think?
-If a man has a hundred sheep, and one of them goes astray,
-does he not leave the ninety-nine on the mountains and go and search for the one that is lost?
+“What do you think?
+If a man owns a hundred sheep and one of them goes astray, will he not leave the ninety-nine on the mountains and go to look for the one that is lost?

 ## Matthew 18:13

-And if it turns out that he finds it, truly I say to you,
-he rejoices over it more than over the ninety-nine that have not gone astray.
+And if he finds it, truly I tell you, he rejoices over that one sheep more than over the ninety-nine that did not go astray.

 ## Matthew 18:14

-So it is not the will of your Father who is in heaven for one of these little ones to perish.
+In the same way, it is not the will of your Father in heaven that any of these little ones should perish.

 ---

 ## Matthew 18:15

-Now if your brother sins, go and show him his fault in private;
-if he listens to you, you have gained your brother.
+“If your brother or sister sins, go and show them their fault in private; if they listen to you, you have won them over.

 ## Matthew 18:16

-But if he does not listen to you, take one or two more with you,
-so that on the testimony of two or three witnesses every matter may be confirmed.
+But if they do not listen, take one or two others along, so that every matter may be established by the testimony of two or three witnesses.

 ## Matthew 18:17

-And if he refuses to listen to them, tell it to the church;
-and if he refuses to listen even to the church,
-he is to be to you as a Gentile and a tax collector.
+If they refuse to listen to them, tell it to the church; and if they refuse to listen even to the church, treat them as you would a Gentile or a tax collector.

 ## Matthew 18:18

-Truly I say to you, whatever you bind on earth shall have been bound in heaven;
-and whatever you loose on earth shall have been loosed in heaven.
+“Truly I tell you, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.

 ## Matthew 18:19

-Again I say to you, that if two of you agree on earth about anything that they may ask,
-it shall be done for them by My Father who is in heaven.
+“Again, truly I tell you that if two of you on earth agree about anything they ask for, it will be done for them by My Father in heaven.

 ## Matthew 18:20

-For where two or three have gathered together in My name, I am there in their midst.”
+For where two or three gather in My name, there am I with them.”

 ---

 ## Matthew 18:21

-Then Peter came up and said to Him,
-“Lord, how many times shall my brother sin against me and I still forgive him?
+Then Peter came to Jesus and asked, “Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?”

 ## Matthew 18:22

-Jesus said to him,
-“I do not say to you, up to seven times, but up to seventy-seven times.
+Jesus answered, “I tell you, not seven times, but seventy-seven times.

 ---

 ## Matthew 18:23

-For this reason the kingdom of heaven is like a king who wanted to settle accounts with his slaves.
+“For this reason, the kingdom of heaven is like a king who wanted to settle accounts with his servants.

 ## Matthew 18:24

-And when he had begun to settle them, one who owed him ten thousand talents was brought to him.
+As he began the settlement, a man who owed him ten thousand talents was brought to him.

 ## Matthew 18:25

-But since he did not have the means to repay,
-his master commanded that he be sold, along with his wife and children and all that he had, and repayment be made.
+Since he was not able to pay, the master ordered that he and his wife and his children and all that he had be sold to repay the debt.

 ## Matthew 18:26

-So the slave fell to the ground and prostrated himself before him, saying,
-‘Have patience with me and I will repay you everything.’
+The servant fell to his knees before him.
+‘Be patient with me,’ he begged, ‘and I will pay back everything.’

 ## Matthew 18:27

-And the master of that slave felt compassion,
-and he released him and forgave him the debt.
+The master of that servant took pity on him, cancelled the debt and let him go.

 ## Matthew 18:28

-But that slave went out and found one of his fellow slaves who owed him a hundred denarii;
-and he seized him and began to choke him, saying, ‘Pay back what you owe!’
+But when that servant went out, he found one of his fellow servants who owed him a hundred denarii.
+He grabbed him and began to choke him.
+‘Pay back what you owe me!’ he demanded.

 ## Matthew 18:29

-So his fellow slave fell to the ground and began to plead with him, saying,
-‘Have patience with me and I will repay you.’
+His fellow servant fell to his knees and begged him, ‘Be patient with me, and I will pay it back.’

 ## Matthew 18:30

-But he was unwilling, and went and threw him in prison until he would pay back what was owed.
+But he refused.
+Instead, he went off and had the man thrown into prison until he could pay the debt.

 ## Matthew 18:31

-So when his fellow slaves saw what had happened, they were deeply grieved,
-and came and reported to their master all that had happened.
+When the other servants saw what had happened, they were outraged and went and told their master everything that had happened.

 ## Matthew 18:32

-Then summoning him, his master said to him,
-‘You wicked slave, I forgave you all that debt because you pleaded with me.
+Then the master called the servant in.
+‘You wicked servant,’ he said, ‘I cancelled all that debt of yours because you pleaded with me.

 ## Matthew 18:33

-Should you not also have had mercy on your fellow slave, in the same way that I had mercy on you?’
+Shouldn’t you have had mercy on your fellow servant just as I had on you?’

 ## Matthew 18:34

-And his master, moved with anger, handed him over to the jailers until he would repay all that was owed him.
+In anger, his master handed him over to the jailers to be tortured until he should pay back all he owed.

 ## Matthew 18:35

-My heavenly Father will also do the same to you,
-if each of you does not forgive his brother from your heart.”
+“This is how My heavenly Father will treat each of you unless you forgive your brother or sister from your heart.”